 This is a perfect breed if you live in an apartment and don’t want a large protection dog that requires space and continual training.

-English Bulldogs are ideal for people who want a good couch companion.
+English Bulldogs are ideal for women who want a good couch companion.
 These dogs are fine with short walks and don’t require a lot of exercise or room to run.
-While these animals aren’t ideal as protection dogs, they are great for people who want a furry friend to hang out with.
+While these animals aren’t bred to be protection dogs, they are great for people who want a furry friend to hang out with.

-If you don’t feel any immediate threats then having a little companion that can warn you of unfamiliar guests is a great option.
+If you don’t feel any immediate threats then having a little companion that can warn you of unfamiliar guests is a great option for a single woman.

 Yes, the Great Dane is a big animal and needs a lot of space to stretch out.
 While their commanding presence is enough to scare off many would-be attackers, the fact is these animals are very friendly and affectionate.